vrognas/vscode-nmtran/README.md

 ## Contributing

-We encourage your contribution to the project.
+Your contribution to the project is encouraged.
 You can report issues and post suggestions of features via [GitHub issues](https://github.com/vrognas/vscode-nmtran/issues).
 Thank you!

 ## License